synbaas/demokafkastream/README.md

   Download and extract ZooKeeper using 7-zip from http://zookeeper.apache.org/releases.html Download and extract Kafka using 7-zip from http://kafka.apache.org/downloads.html

- # Start Kafka server
+ # Command to start Kafka server
   kafka-server-start.bat C:\kafka_2.11-2.1.0\kafka_2.11-2.1.0\config\server.properties

- # Start ZooKeeper
+ # Command to start ZooKeeper
  Run ZooKeeper by opening a new cmd and type zkserver.

  # Command to create Topics